Skip to content

 5. Network Hardening

-Lock down the production Network Security Config (Android) and App Transport Security (iOS): no cleartext traffic, user CAs excluded for sensitive flows.
-Certificate pinning is proposed (or equivalent certificate transparency).
-When certificate pinning is adopted, a documented and rehearsed rotation playbook is a prerequisite.
+Lock down the production Network Security Config (Android) and App Transport Security (iOS): no cleartext traffic, user CAs excluded for all flows.
+Certificate pinning is recommended with a documented and rehearsed rotation playbook.

 6. Backend Security Controls